Home page

 Our team undertakes research on ecological and evolutionary dynamics.
 We primarily use field data and experiments to explore links between biodiversity and environmental change.
 We also build models to forecast changes in animal and plant populations, which in turn help us develop strategies to conserve biodiversity.
 Increasingly, we’re integrating data and models using participatory approaches (such as scenario planning) that involve policy makers from the get-go.

-The group is led by Luke Kelly at the School of Ecosystem and Forest Sciences, University of Melbourne.
+The group is led by Associate Professor Luke Kelly at the School of Agriculture, Food and Ecosystem Sciences, University of Melbourne.
 We focus on four main areas of research:

 - Plant evolution and global change.
 We work in Mediterranean-type ecosystems in Australia and Spain to determine whether plant populations can successfully evolve through key traits to keep up with the rate of environmental change.
-Recently we have been incorporating genomics and glasshouse experiments into our work on rapid evolution, climate change and novel fire regimes.
+Recently we have started to incorporate genetics and glasshouse experiments into our work on contemporary evolution, climate change and novel fire regimes.

 - Fire ecology and management.
 A common goal of fire management is to avoid population extinctions due to inappropriate fire regimes.
 Our work on this front aims to determine what mix of fire-driven variation (pyrodiversity) will promote biodiversity, and how desirable levels of pyrodiversity can be achieved over time.